schleichardt/sbt-sonar/README.md

 sbt test gen-sonar-prop && cd target && sonar-runner
 ```

-Use the geb-sonar-prop task after the testing tasks, since the configuration checks for existing folders.
+Use the gen-sonar-prop task after the testing tasks, since the configuration checks for existing folders.

 ## Customization